-- Property & Casualty business unit: the current accounting policy under agency billing arrangements (we bill the insured, collect the funds and forward the premium to the insurance carrier less our commission) is to recognize commission revenue as of the later of the effective date of the insurance policy or the date billed to the customer.
-Following adoption, we will recognize commission revenue on the effective date of the insurance policy. - Property & Casualty business unit: the current accounting policy under direct billing arrangements (the insurance carrier bills the insured directly and forwards the commission to CBIZ) is to recognize commission revenue when the data necessary from the carriers is available.
-Following adoption, we will recognize commission revenue on the effective date of the insurance policy.
+In our Property and Casualty business unit, commission revenue under agency billing arrangements (pursuant to which we bill the insured, collect the funds and remit the premium to the insurance carrier less our commissions) was previously recognized on the later of the effective date of the insurance policy or the date billed to the customer.
+We now recognize the commission revenue on the effective date of the insurance policy.